 - Sourcing and supply of all materials used in the construction

-- Selection and hiring all the manpower for the project
+- Selection and hiring of all the manpower for the project

 - Bringing in the required equipment, machinery, and tools